 A program that focuses on the scientific study of the behavior and motivations of individuals functioning in organized groups, and its application to business and industrial settings.
 Includes instruction in organization theory, industrial and organizational psychology, social psychology, sociology of organizations, reinforcement and incentive theory, employee relations strategies, organizational power and influence, organization stratification and hierarchy, leadership styles, and applications of operations research and other methodologies to organizational analysis.

 Considering majoring in Organizational Behavior Studies?
-Take a look at the University of Oklahoma-Norman Campus or Northern Kentucky University!
+Take a look at Regent University or Benedictine University!
 These schools are some of the best campuses to study Organizational Behavior Studies.
-Currently, the University of Oklahoma-Norman Campus has 7 graduates earning a Masters degree in Organizational Behavior Studies, while Northern Kentucky University has 20 students receiving a Masters degree in Organizational Behavior Studies.
+Currently, Regent University has 103 graduates earning a Doctors degree research scholarship in Organizational Behavior Studies, while Benedictine University has 25 students receiving a Doctors degree research scholarship in Organizational Behavior Studies.
 Learn more about college options in the table below.

-The highest paying career for Organizational Behavior Studies majors is Business Teachers, Postsecondary.
-But, another thing to consider is how many job openings there currently is.
-A job that is in high need that a degree in Organizational Behavior Studies can prepare you for is Human Resources Specialists.
+The highest paying job for Organizational Behavior Studies majors is Business Teachers, Postsecondary.
+But, another thing to think about is how much demand there is for certain positions.
+A job that is in high need that a degree in Organizational Behavior Studies can prepare you for is Business Teachers, Postsecondary.